360ls/360ls/_sprint/sprint5/specification.md

 ---
 layout: page
-title: Functional Specification - Sprint 4
+title: Functional Specification - Sprint 5
 ---

-This portion of the website highlights the functional specification for the fourth development sprint.
+This portion of the website highlights the functional specification for the fifth development sprint.
 This functional specification includes use cases, requirements, and interfaces targeted and achieved during that sprint.
+Because this was the last sprint, it also provides final versions of our interfaces, along with an evaluation of where we ended up at the end of the semester.

 # Use Cases